zinhcandoit/ToDo-app/ASSIGNMENT.md

 **What We're Looking For:** We want to see how you approach problem-solving.
 A well-executed simple solution is better than an ambitious but broken one.
 That said, creativity and insight into real student needs will make you stand out.

-👉 Take a look at [this video made for you](https://drive.google.com/file/d/1ZgUdMR1JH8y4YZTJReodvZR22wxnyYoE/view?usp=sharing)

 ---

 ## 📋 Core Technical Requirements